NithinGoud2605/Flydaddy_website/VERCEL_DEPLOYMENT.md

 ## Custom Domain (Optional)

+See **CUSTOM_DOMAIN_SETUP.md** for detailed instructions on connecting a GoDaddy domain to Vercel.

+Quick steps:
-1. Go to your project settings on Vercel
+1. Go to Vercel → Settings → Domains
-2. Click "Domains"
-3. Add your custom domain
+2. Add your domain (e.g., `flydaddytours.com`)
-4. Follow DNS configuration instructions
+3. Follow DNS instructions in Vercel
+4. Configure DNS in GoDaddy (A records for root, CNAME for www)
+5. Wait for DNS propagation (1-2 hours)
-5. Vercel will automatically provision SSL
+6. SSL certificate will be automatically provisioned

 ## Environment Variables